dwinski/pandera_tutorial/README.md

 - sex: str
 - age: float
 - fare: float
+- sibsp: int
-- sibsp: int (# of siblings/spouses this passenger has onboard)
+  - note that this is # of siblings/spouses this passenger has onboard
+- parch: int
-- parch: int (# of parents/children this passenger has onboard)
+  - note that this is # of parents/children this passenger has onboard